winsw/winsw/README.md

 Your renamed *WinSW.exe* binary also accepts the following commands:

+* `install`

-* `install` to install the service to Windows Service Controller.
+  Install the service to Windows Service Controller.
   This command requires some preliminary steps described in the [Installation guide](docs/installation.md).

+* `uninstall`

-* `uninstall` to uninstall the service.
+  Uninstall the service.
 The opposite operation of above.

+* `start`

-* `start` to start the service.
+  Start the service.
 The service must have already been installed.

+* `stop`

-* `stop` to stop the service.
+  Stop the service.

+* `stopwait`

-* `stopwait` to stop the service and wait until it's actually stopped.
+  Stop the service and wait until it's actually stopped.

+* `restart`

-* `restart` to restart the service.
+  Restart the service.
 If the service is not currently running, this command acts like `start`.

+* `status`

-* `status` to check the current status of the service.
+  Check the current status of the service.
   * This command prints one line to the console.
     * `NonExistent` indicates the service is not currently installed
     * `Started` to indicate the service is currently running